When I started my online business in 2016, I had two young kids at home and a full-time corporate marketing job.

 It’s what I teach and how I help entrepreneurs grow their businesses.

-For help growing your small business using social media check out my Social Media Content Calendar.
+For help growing your small business using social media check out my Social Media Content App.

 While I love social media, I also know that it’s a constant hustle to drive significant traffic from traditional social media channels like Facebook, Twitter, and Instagram.